 (A) Across all sustainability outcomes Capacity and willingness of the management team to identify and engage with ESG- related issues is assessed as part of our initial due diligence process and then monitored on an ongoing basis via the hands-on approach our investment team members take - through representation at monthly or quarterly board meetings and via our close partnerships with portfolio companies.
 (1) Describe your approach In most cases, we ask portfolio companies to nominate an impact champion at board level so that there is stewardship of these efforts at the highest level of decision- making which will be maintained after we exit.
 Bridges impact team works closely with a nominated impact manager inside the portfolio company.
 Depending on the company's existing impact knowledge level, the Bridges impact team will work closely to support upskilling and (where needed) source additional expertise to add capacity to implementation.
 We use our influence to encourage reporting on impact performance in board meetings, which helps instill a culture of improvement.
-(2) Stewardship tools or activities used (1) Engagement (4) Nominating directors to the board (5) Leveraging roles on the board or board committees (e.g. nomination committees) (6) Taking roles on investee boards (7) Working directly with portfolio companies and/or real asset management teams
+(2) Stewardship tools or activities used (1) Engagement (4) Nominating directors to the board (5) Leveraging roles on the board or board committees (e.g. nomination committees) (3) Example In the reporting period, Bridges engaged with portfolio company Nkuku on climate goals.
+Bridges' impact team supported the company in setting up its quarterly scope 1 and 2 carbon footprint measurement and worked with the company's impact director to perform an initial screening of Nkuku's scope 3 emissions.
+Bridges also supported Nkuku in selecting a partner to provide additional support on its scope 3 measurement, given the complexity of estimating scope 3 for a consumer goods business.
+We continue to support the company on progressing its scope 3 measurement and reduction via the nominated impact manager at Nkuku and at board level in board meetings.
+This engagement directly contributes to our overall goals on climate, reflected in our NZAM targets.
+(B) Sustainability Outcome #1: